 PLEASE NOTE: Grant applications which do not include all of these elements are considered incomplete and will not be reviewed.

-In order to accept CUSE funds, grant recipients must return the following documents to the CUSE office within 7 days of receiving their award letter:
+In order to accept CUSE funds, grant recipients must return the following documents to the CUSE office by the date stated in the award letter:

 - E-mailed acceptace of award (within 5 days)